NarottamSahoo/NoteApp/README.md

-If you are not downloading the node_module.
-Then you have to install npm i antd.
+Please install npm i antd.
+In this project I have used Ant Designs.
+To run the project you have to add antd